Description

 Day 4 – Drama workshop on democratic values (Part 1)

-- Experience a complete drama workshop for learning about democratic values;
+- Experience a complete drama workshop to learn about democratic values;

 - Debrief and reflect on the theme based on the dramatic experience.